Jazz of Tacoma

 The Jazz of Tacoma were a professional basketball team based in Tacoma, Washington which were members of the International Basketball League (IBL) from 2007 to 2009.
-This is not the first attempt at a professional basketball franchise in Tacoma.
-The Tacoma Thunder played for two seasons in the league and were replaced by a franchise named the Tacoma Jets, who never took to the courts, having been replaced by the Jazz.
+This was not the first attempt at a professional basketball franchise in Tacoma.
+The Tacoma Thunder played for two seasons in the league and were replaced by a franchise named the Tacoma Jets.
+However, the Jets never played any games and were subsequently replaced by the Jazz.
 In 2009, the team was replaced by the Tacoma Tide.